JitendraCh-Kore/pms-injectable-docs/README.md

 <br/>

 # Callback Functions
-PMS Injectable application has callbacks functions.
-You can attach your own functions with our callback mechanism in order to get data from Pick My Solar application.
+PMS Injectable application has callback functions.
+You can attach your own functions with our PMS Injectable Application callback mechanism in order to get the data from the Pick My Solar application.
 This is the only communication channel for your base code to communicate with Pick My Solar application.
 Any changes or updates to the params have to be triggered through callbacks only.
-All callback functions need to be registered on initialization of Pick My Solar application.
+All callback functions need to be registered on the initialization of Pick My Solar application.
 ```js
 window._PMS.cbFunctions = {
       signUp: yourSignUpCatchFn,